-7. Click Next, the Table Export window appears.
+7. Click the Next button, the Table Export window appears.

-8. Select a table to export from the Table name menu.
-A list of columns in the table will appear in the Select columns to export field.

-9. Select columns by clicking on the column name and clicking Add, or select all columns by clicking Add All.
+- 8. Select a table to export from the Table name menu.
+The user with DBA authority or higher can select all tables.
+The user with RESOURCE authority can select tables owned to him or on which the select privilege is granted to him.
+The user with CONNECT authority can select tables on which the select privilege is granted to him.
+A list of columns in the table will appear in the Select columns to export field. - 9.
+Select columns by clicking on the column name and clicking the Add button, or select all columns by clicking the Add All button.
 Selected column names will appear in the right hand field.

-- 10. Click Next.
+- 10. Click the Next button.
 The Name the XML File window appears.
 Please proceed to step 16. - 11.
-If you selected SQL query from the Table or Query Export window, the Query Export window will open.
+If you selected SQL query from the Table or Query Export window, the Query Export window will open. - 12.
+Enter a valid SQL select statement into the SQL query field.

-13. Click Next.
+13. Click the Next button.
 The Name the XML File window appears.

-14. Enter the full path of an XML file to export to, or select one by using the browse button.
+- 14. Enter the full path of an XML file to export to, or select one by using the browse button. - 15.
+Click the Next button.

-15. Click Next.
 The XML File Format Setting window appears.

 - 16. Select the appropriate settings for the format of the new XML file. - 17.
-Click Next.
+Click the Next button.
 The Customized XML Header window appears.

-18. Enter appropriate information, such as namespace and style sheet definitions, if relevant.
+- 18. Enter appropriate information, such as namespace and style sheet definitions, if relevant. - 19.
+Click the Next button.

-19. Click Next.
 The Customized Element Name window appears.

 - 20. It is possible to modify the tag definitions.
 Enter new tag definitions into the Replace Tag Name column.
 The name of the corresponding column will be changed in the resulting XML file. - 21.
-Click Execute to export the table to the XML file.
-A confirmation window will appear. - 22.
-Click OK.
+Click the Execute button to export the table to the XML file.
+A confirmation window will appear.